Learn to Hunt

 Upon hatching, the newborn fry is about 1/2 inch long and paper thin.
 For several days it will drift about, absorbing the yolk sac and gaining strength.
-Immediately after the yolk sac is absorbed, the fry begins to eat.
-At first only the tiniest planktonic organisms are eaten, but as the fish grow, cladocerans and immature aquatic insects are eaten.
+Immediately after the yolk sac is absorbed, the fry starts to eat.
+At first, only the tiniest planktonic organisms are eaten, but as the fish grow, cladocerans and immature aquatic insects are eaten.
 Small fry are sometimes seen in schools on the spawning grounds, but soon disperse.
-After the fish reach about 2 inches long, they start to add small fishes, minnows, Yellow Perch, suckers, and Bluegill to their diet.
+After the fish reach about 2-inches long, they start to add small fishes, minnows, Yellow Perch, suckers, and Bluegill to their diet.
 Adult Walleye eat large quantities of fish, sometimes feeding upon them almost entirely.
 Yellow Perch make up a big part of the Walleye diet in the natural lakes.
 Gizzard Shad are the most important forage source in the flood control reservoirs and the Great Border Rivers.
 Crayfish, frogs, snails, and insect larvae are also eaten at times.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.